voctory/codex/PNPM.md

 1. Remove the `node_modules` folder and `pnpm-lock.yaml` file, then run `pnpm install`
 2. Make sure you're using pnpm 10.8.1 or higher
 3. Verify that Node.js 22 or higher is installed
+4. For `codex-cli`, continue using npm with the existing `package-lock.json` when you need to build or publish that package.